GlennIgen/Scripts/AutoHotkey/Task Schedule Templates/README.md

 Task Schedule XML templates.
-Change the user when importing
+Remember to change the user when importing